cscott0108/tactility-enhanced-t-deck/Apps/UartRelay/README.md

-# UartRelay

-Bidirectional UART ↔ USB relay app for Tactility Enhanced on LilyGO T-Deck.
+# UartRelay — Flagship App for Tactility Enhanced

+**The app that started it all.** UartRelay is the reason Tactility Enhanced exists—built to unlock the T-Deck's full USB Serial JTAG potential for professional serial debugging and device monitoring.

+## Why UartRelay?

+Stock Tactility couldn't expose the ESP32-S3's bidirectional USB Serial JTAG interface to apps.
+UartRelay needed deep firmware-level access, so we forked Tactility, extended the symbol exports, and built this from the ground up.
+Now you can turn your T-Deck into a portable UART relay station with USB/SD logging—perfect for field debugging, embedded development, and IoT monitoring.

 ## Features

-- USB Serial JTAG relay (Rx/Tx)
+- **Bidirectional USB Serial JTAG relay** — Full Rx/Tx between UART devices and USB host
-- UART device monitoring and control
-- SD card logging with timestamps
-- Configurable baud rates and settings
+- **Real-time device monitoring** — Configurable baud rates, parity, stop bits
+- **SD card session logging** — Timestamped capture with auto-flush for reliability
-- Local echo, batching, and newline flush for responsiveness
+- **Performance optimized** — Batching, local echo, newline-triggered flush for responsive terminals
+- **Dynamic log suppression** — Clean relay output without ESP-IDF noise
+- **Portable debugging** — Battery-powered, pocket-sized serial toolkit

 ![screenshot of UartRelay app](../../Documentation/pics/screenshot-UartRelay.png)